A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is Medicare Advantage?

 Medicare Advantage plans are offered by private insurers, so plan availability varies from one area to another.
-There are Medicare Advantage plans for sale in 2023 in all 53 counties in North Dakota, but some counties in western North Dakota have just five plans available, while residents in Burleigh County can select from among 37 different Medicare Advantage plans.
+There are Medicare Advantage plans for sale in 2025 in all 53 counties in North Dakota, but some counties in western North Dakota have just three plans available, while residents in Burleigh County can select from among 22 different Medicare Advantage plans.2

-As of late 2022, about 27% of North Dakota Medicare beneficiaries were enrolled in private plans (not counting people with Original Medicare plus private supplemental coverage like Part D and Medigap).
-Nationwide, the average was about 46% at that point.
+As of September 2024, about 35% of North Dakota Medicare beneficiaries were enrolled in Medicare Advantage.1 Nationwide, the average was above 50% at that point.5

-The other 77% of North Dakota Medicare beneficiaries are enrolled in Original Medicare.
+The other 65% of North Dakota Medicare beneficiaries were enrolled in Original Medicare as of September 2024.1

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
 People who are already enrolled in Medicare Advantage plans also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.